Under Construction

 Introduction

-Atlantids are the most species-rich family of heteropods, containing over 60% of all species.
-They are small (< 1 cm), and their bodies can be retracted entirely into their shells and closed off by a chitinous operculum on the opercular lobe of the foot.
+The Atlantidae are the most species-rich family of heteropods, containing over 60% of all species.
+They are microscopic (<1 cm shell diameter), and bear a coiled shell into which their bodies can be retracted, after which the shell aperture is closed off by a chitinous operculum attached to the opercular lobe of the foot.
 The head has a pair of large tentacles anterior to the eyes.
-A large muscular sucker, located on the posteroventral margin of the swimming fin, is used to hold prey fast while feeding.
-Atlantids are found primarily between the surface and 200 m in tropical to subtropical waters.
+A large muscular sucker, located on the posteroventral margin of the swimming fin, is used to hold prey while feeding.
+Atlantids are found primarily in the epipelagic zone, between the surface and 200 m and mostly in tropical to subtropical waters.
 Many species undergo vertical migration from daytime depths into shallower waters at night.

 Brief Diagnosis